Themimitoof/netwark/README.md

    </a>
 </p>

+> **Disclamer:**
+>
+> Netwark is currently in development and are still considered as **unstable**
+> (but usable).
+We recommand to check
+> https://github.com/Themimitoof/netwark/projects/2 to see the content of the
+> next release.
+>
+> The documentation allows you to deploy Netwark but you need to have some
+> knowledges about deploying a PostgreSQL and a RabbitMQ server.

 Netwark is a web-based toolkit for lazy systems and network administrators that want to run parellized tools on multiple servers.

 Netwark can help you to run `ping` or `mtr` on a single machine, all machines of the network or a group of machines.
 It embed some tools like **IPv4/IPv6 calculator**, **MAC OUI Lookup** and can **WHOIS** _domains, ASN and ip addresses_.